Nothing but Trouble (1991 film): Plot

-Meanwhile, in the court room, the alternative rap group Digital Underground, having being arrested for speeding, are ordered by the Judge to verify their claim of being musicians, which they do with an impromptu performance.
+Meanwhile, in the court room, the alternative rap group Digital Underground, having been arrested for speeding, is ordered by Judge Valkenheiser to verify their claim of being musicians, which they do with an impromptu performance.
 Delighted, Judge Valkenheiser acquits the band, but then asks them to stay behind as musicians and witnesses for the wedding.
 Chris initially cooperates in exchange for his life, but is later caught pleading with the group to help him escape.
 The band departs without understanding Chris's plight, and an enraged Judge Valkenheiser sentences him to execution via "Mr. Bonestripper".
 The machine breaks down just before Chris is fed into it, and he escapes unscathed into the junkyard.
 Judge Valkenheiser attempts to lure Chris by abducting and trapping Diane in another murderous contraption known as the Gradertine, but Chris distracts the Valkenheisers by setting off an explosion, proceeding to retrieve Diane at the last second before the pair escapes the premises via a passing freight train.

-After the two report their ordeal to the authorities, the police prepare a large-scale raid of Judge Valkenheiser's courthouse.
+After Chris and Diane report their ordeal to the authorities, the police prepare a large-scale raid of Judge Valkenheiser's courthouse.
 Chris and Diane are asked to accompany the police to Valkenvania only to discover that the troopers involved are fully aware of and allied with Judge Valkenheiser due to his ability to swiftly handle undesirables.
 Just as the combined forces are about to dispatch Chris and Diane for knowing too much, the massive underground coal fires roar out of control, finally destroying the courthouse, and the duo successfully escapes from the ensuing chaos.

 In Brazil, Dennis, now the Squiriniszus' personal security detail and Renalda's lover, vows to shield the siblings from harm.
 Back in New York, Diane awakens Chris to the news broadcast of the Valkenvania disaster.
 Chris spots Judge Valkenheiser rummaging through the debris where he announces that he and the rest of his family survived.
-Brandishing Chris's driver's license, Judge Valkenheiser announces that they plan to move in with "grandson" Chris, who panickily flees the scene, leaving a cartoonish hole in the wall.
+Brandishing Chris's driver's license, Judge Valkenheiser announces that they plan to move in with "grandson" Chris, who flees the scene, leaving a cartoonish hole in the wall.

 Cast

 Dan's brother Peter makes a cameo early in the film as the doorman Mike.
 Dan's and Peter's father P.H.
 Aykroyd and Dan's daughter Danielle appear as porch people alongside Richard Kruk, producer Robert K. Weiss, and Dan's father-in-law Earl Dixon.
-Rap group Digital Underground has a minor role.
+Rap group Digital Underground has a minor role featuring a young Tupac Shakur.